 Your family or other caregivers should also be alert to changes in your mood or symptoms.
 Your doctor will need to check you at regular visits for at least the first 12 weeks of treatment.

 FDA pregnancy category D. Paroxetine may cause heart defects or serious lung problems in a newborn if you take the medication during pregnancy.
 However, you may have a relapse of depression if you stop taking your antidepressant during pregnancy.
-If you become pregnant while taking paroxetine, do not stop taking the medication without first talking to your doctor.
+Tell your doctor right away if you become pregnant while taking paroxetine.

 Paroxetine can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.